This post may contain affiliate links and ads. Read our disclosure policy here.

-Last year when we decided to through a joint birthday party for the kids in the summer months (Lily’s birthday is in September, Landon’s is 10/1), they decided on a beach party theme.
+A few years ago when we decided to throw a joint birthday party for the kids in the summer months (Lily’s birthday is in September, Landon’s is 10/1), they decided on a beach party theme.
 Our swimming pool provided a great (free!) activity for most of the kids (and some of the adults) in attendance.
 It also served as the perfect backdrop to our party planning.
 Once we had our decorations and food planned, the only thing left to do was to cross our fingers that the weather cooperated.
 Cooperate it DID and we had a hot and sunny day that was simply perfection for a beach themed pool party!

 There were so many budget-friendly ways that we saved a lot of money on this party and I wanted to share them in case you happen to plan a beach party of your own!